 We will not distribute your personal information to outside parties without your consent.

-We never collect or maintain information at our app from those we actually know are under 13, and no part of our app is structured to attract anyone under 13.
+We never collect or maintain information on our app from those we know are under 13, and no part of our app is structured to attract anyone under 13.

 We will notify the users via in-app notification